Davis Cup finals spots at stake despite virus pressure - France 24

 Elsewhere, there will be guaranteed cross-border fireworks in Bogota in the all-South American clay court clash between Colombia and 2016 champions Argentina.

-Bratislava sees Slovakia host three-time champions Czech Republic in a first-time meeting for the two neighbours.
+Bratislava sees Slovakia host three-time champions Czech Republic in a first-time meeting for the two neighbours who split into two independent nations in 1993.

+"We are like brothers rather than rivals or enemies," Slovak number one Andrej Martin told a news conference.
+"But you always want to beat your big brother."

 Australia, champions on 28 occasions, welcome Brazil to Adelaide but are without Nick Kyrgios and Alex de Minaur, their two top singles players.